Store Hours

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it should even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone